-Sale of partnership interest.
+Sale of Partnership Interest

 A partner who sells a partnership interest at a gain may be able to report the sale on the installment method.
 The sale of a partnership interest is treated as the sale of a single capital asset.
-However, the partner must allocate a portion of the proceeds to ordinary income if the partnership's assets include unrealized receivables and inventory items.
-(The term "unrealized receivables" includes depreciation recapture income, discussed earlier.)
+The part of any gain or loss from unrealized receivables or inventory items will be treated as ordinary income.
+(The term unrealized receivables includes depreciation recapture income, discussed earlier.)